AIRTucha/usct-vis/README.md

 The most part of the visualisation is represented by JavaScript code.
 Which is broken to two main parts:

 * Sci-fi-GUI library contains 6 reusable modules, which can be helpful for an implementation of similar projects.
-* main.js uses Sci-fi-GUI and defines final appearance of the application via configuration of the modules.
+* main.js configurates Sci-fi-GUI to defines final appearance of the application.

 The final application is build by Browserify and stored at /public/usct.js.